ministryofjustice/moj-frontend/docs/production/installing-compiled.md

   key: Install with compiled files
   parent: Setup for production
   order: 30
-  excerpt: "If your project does not use npm (or you want to try out MoJ Frontend without installing it through npm) download and include compiled stylesheets."
+  excerpt: 'If your project does not use npm (or you want to try out MoJ Frontend without installing it through npm) download and include compiled stylesheets.'
 ---

 You can install MoJ Frontend using the compiled files released with each version.
 However, by doing so, you will **not** be able to: